afbarnard/tsufvml/README.md

 Next, use Fitamord to generate a feature vector version of your data.
 This may take several hours to run depending on the size of your data.

 Finally, run Tsufvml to analyze your data.
-(Only decision tress are supported at the moment.)
+(Only decision trees are supported at the moment.)

-    python3 <path>/<to>/tsufvml/tsufvml/run_sklearn_decision_trees.py <path>/<to>/feature_vector_data.svmlight > report.yaml
+    tsufvml_decision_tree <path>/<to>/feature_vector_data.svmlight > report.yaml

+Note that, depending on where Tsufvml was installed and the contents of your `$PATH`, you may need to specify the path to `tsufvml_decision_tree` to invoke it, i.e., `<prefix>/bin/tsufvml_decision_tree`.
+For system-wide installs, the prefix is usually `/usr` or `/usr/local`, for user-wide it is `~/.local`, and for workspaces it is `.` (the current directory).
+Activating a workspace sets up your `$PATH`, so you shouldn't have to worry about this when using a workspace.

-If you have either of the `pydot` or `graphviz` Python packages installed and a working `dot` executable, then Tsufvml with automatically generate a PDF of the learned decision tree.
+If you have either of the `pydot` or `graphviz` Python packages installed and a working `dot` executable, then Tsufvml can generate a PDF of the learned decision tree (using the `--pdf` option).
 Otherwise you can generate the PDF yourself using `sed` and `dot`:

     sed -n -e '/digraph/,/}/ p' report.yaml > tree.dot # Excerpt the tree definition (or do by hand) dot -Tpdf tree.dot > tree.pdf

-### Command Line Arguments ###
+### Improving Reporting ###

-If you find that the feature IDs in the report are too opaque, you can specify command line arguments when you invoke `run_sklearn_decision_trees.py`.
-These arguments allow internal feature IDs to be mapped to more interpretable names.
-The first argument is the data file and it is required as usual.
-The optional second argument is the filename of the features table.
-Specifying this argument enables mapping the internal feature ID to the feature name in the table during report creation.
-If you are working with OMOP CDM data, then the feature name from the features table is probably not enough because it only contains a concept ID.
-In that case, specify the filename of the concept table as the optional third argument.
-This enables further mapping the concept ID to a concept description, which appears in a legend in the report.
-Here is a summary of the command line arguments:
+In addition to rendering a decision tree as a PDF, you may want to improve the comprehensibility of the output of Tsufvml by translating internal feature IDs to meaningful names and descriptions.
+There are command line arguments that you can specify when you invoke `tsufvml_decision_tree` that will do this for you: a feature table and a concept table.
+Specifying a feature table enables translating the internal feature ID to a feature name from the table.
+If you are working with OMOP CDM data, then the feature name is probably not enough because it only contains a concept ID.
+In that case, specifying a concept table enables translating the concept ID to a concept description, which appears in a legend in the report.

-    Usage: <data-file> [<features-table> [<concept-table>]]
+For more help on the command line arguments, run `tsufvml_decision_tree --help`.

+### Excluding Features ###

+If you run Tsufvml directly on the output of Fitamord you will get perfect classification results.
+This is because Fitamord includes the ID and label of each example in the SVMLight data (for provenance, debugging, etc.).
+To avoid this trivial classification behavior, specify a feature table with only the features you want to include in the classification.
+(When given a feature table, Tsufvml will only include those features that are listed in the table.)
+Thus, copy the table of features generated by Fitamord, delete the lines containing features you want to exclude, and run Tsufvml while specifying your new table of features.
+Different sets of features can be kept in different files to ease comparing various models; the data never needs to change.

 -----